TristanIsrael/NSParentalControl/Readme.md

 sudo apt install devkitarm-dev devkita64-dev
 ```

+#### Mac OS

+- Download and install the latest pacman release from [GitHub](https://github.com/devkitPro/pacman/releases).
+- Follow the instructions on [this page](https://devkitpro.org/wiki/devkitPro_pacman#macOS) to install the needed packages.

 ### Compilation

-- Go to the root directory of the project (usually `SwitchParentalControl`)
+- Go to the root directory of the project (usually `NSParentalControl`)
+- Choose the component you want to build by entering its directory (for example `$ cd sysmodule` for the sysmodule)
 - Run `make`

 ### Installation

-- Copy `ParentalControl.nro` on the SD car in a new directory called `/switch/ParentalControl/`.
-- Launch `Homebrew Menu` on the switch
-- Start `ParentalContro.nro`
+Install the sysmodule:
+*TODO*

+Install the overlay:
+*TODO*

 ### Auto-start Parental Control